Pokemon Onigiri (aka Japanese Rice Ball) Recipe

 1. Cook your rice.
 Here is the procedure I follow (since I have yet to replace my broken rice cooker).
 I first rinse my rice, then place it in a pot with double the amount of water (so, 2 cups of water for 1 cup of dry rice…or 3 cups water for 1.5 cups dry rice).
 I bring it to a full boil for 1-2 minutes.
 I cover the pot with a lid, then reduce the heat to low for 15-20 minutes; until the water is absorbed.
 Then, I turn the heat off and let the pot rest a final 5 minutes.
 Let your rice cool.

-3. Push a dent into your rice, add your filling of choice (you don't have to have a filling if you don't want), then cover with more rice to fill in the hole.
+2. Onigiri is often formed into triangular or cylinder shapes.
+Wet your hands (to keep the rice from sticking) and add salt.
+Take your rice and begin to form it into the desired shape using your hands -think snowball process here (with a lighter pressure), working the rice with your hands in a u-shape to cup the ball/triangle form.3.
+Push a dent into your rice, add your filling of choice (you don’t have to have a filling if you don’t want), then cover with more rice to fill in the hole.
 Reshape as necessary.

-5. Serve and enjoy or wrap tightly with plastic wrap for a later time.
-How long they'll keep in the fridge depends largely on the filling used.
+4. (Optional) Roll your rice ball in sesame seeds, sprinkle with furikake, and/or wrap with nori (or cut the nori to make designs).5.
+Serve and enjoy or wrap tightly with plastic wrap for a later time.
+How long they’ll keep in the fridge depends largely on the filling used.